A1oneR/L4D2-Auto-Start-Lobby-Bot/README.md

 ### Potential Future Improvements:
 1. Prevent the script from getting stuck trying to start a single server.
 (Although its purpose is to keep trying.
 Currently, the script polls servers from top to bottom, meaning servers lower on the list won't get attention unless the ones above them are occupied.)
 2. Address occasional game startup failures (the script might need a break).

+Use the new bat to disconnect server if using the script on a server.